pytorch/pytorch/CONTRIBUTING.md

 You do not need to repeatedly install after modifying python files.

+In case you want to reinstall, make sure that you uninstall pytorch first by running `pip uninstall torch` and `python setup.py clean`.
+Then you can install in `build develop` mode again.

 ## Unit testing

 PyTorch's testing is located under `test/`.
 Run the entire test suite with